connectivity.txt |

 Overview

 Manage team access to Groq's inference API through API key strategy, model-level routing controls, spending limits, and usage monitoring.
-Groq uses flat API keys (gsk_ prefix) with no built-in scoping -- access control is implemented at the application layer.
+Groq uses flat API keys (gsk_ prefix) with no built-in scoping -- access control is implemented at the application layer, in a gateway that sits between your teams and Groq.

 Groq Access Model